DarknessFX/UEMaterials/README.md

 - Materials from Jan/2023 forward are using UE 5.1 .<br/>
 - Materials from Jul/2023 forward are using UE 5.2.1 .<br/>
 - Materials from Nov/2023 forward are using UE 5.3.2 .<br/>
+- Materials from Sep/2024 forward are using UE 5.4.4.<br/>

 ## Credits